 Compensations based on the Occupational Accidents, Injuries and Diseases Act and the Motor Liability Insurance Act are primary in relation to earnings-related pensions.
 That means that if you are injured, you will first receive compensation based on these two acts.
 You will get an earnings-related pension only if your earnings-related pension is higher than the compensation for loss of earnings paid because of the accident at work or the traffic accident.

+You must claim the earnings-related pension.
 Generally, the compensation based on these insurances are higher than your disability pension, so sometimes there is no disability pension left to pay.
-Note, though, that you should always claim a disability pension because it may improve your later income for the following reasons:
+Note, though, that you should always claim the earnings-related disability pension because it may improve your later income for the following reasons:

 On its own initiative, the pension provider will take your primary benefits into account when calculating your pension.
 On the pension claim, you are asked if you receive or are claiming such benefits.